Who can apply for disability benefits under Special Rules for Terminal Illness

 - someone with parental rights and responsibilities for a terminally ill child (for Child Disability Payment)

-Someone applying for disability benefits on your behalf must let you know, and they must have your consent.
+Someone applying for disability benefits on your behalf must:

-Once they submit an application on your behalf, they will not hear from us again.
+Once they submit an application on your behalf, they will not hear from Social Security Scotland again.
 You, your parent, guardian or legal representative will be the point of contact for all correspondence.

 Third party representatives